 The Mathematician Behind the Scenes

 In COMSOL Multiphysics, the geometric kernel is the software component that ensures that all of the above functions work smoothly.
 The kernel keeps track of the mathematical representations of the geometrical objects we draw or import.
 It has functions and algorithms for constructing these objects and the interactions between them, such as joining or intersecting.
-Additionally, there is a part of the geometric kernel that ensures that the geometry is associative, i.e., we can modify it without a need to reapply physics settings.
-Furthermore, the kernel can also provide information about the geometry for other software components, such as calculating projections or surface curvature for the mesher.
+Additionally, there is a part of the geometric kernel that ensures that the geometry is associative; i.e., we can modify it without needing to reapply physics settings.
+Furthermore, the kernel can also provide information about the geometry for other software components, such as calculating projections or the surface curvature for the mesher.

-Not One, but Two Geometric Kernels
+Not One but Two Geometric Kernels

 Removing holes and other details from a geometry during defeaturing.